Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/index.md

 snippet:endpoint-mapping-appconfig

-Since Version 6 it is possible to also specify the publishers in code.
+In Versions 6 and above it is possible to also specify the publishers in code.
 The following API is only available for transports that do not have native support for publish-subscribe.

 snippet:PubSub-CodePublisherMapping